Intrinsic Sliced Wasserstein Distances for Comparing Collections of Probability Distributions on Manifolds and Graphs

-We attack this problem using insights from recent developments that utilize \emph{Hilbert embeddings} for simplifying distributional data problems (see e.g. \cite{emd_att,DBLP:conf/icml/SolomonRGB14,densityHilbert} for particular examples).
-The simplification comes as a result of linearity of Hilbert spaces, which allows adapting existing statistical approaches such as functional data methodology to distributional data.
+We attack this problem using insights from recent developments that utilize \emph{Hilbert embeddings} for simplifying distributional data problems \cite{DBLP:conf/icml/SolomonRGB14,densityHilbert}.
+The simplification comes as a result of linearity of Hilbert spaces, which allows adapting existing statistical approaches to distributional data.
 A crucial requirement on the embedding is that the distance in the embedding space should give a meaningful distance between measures; it is this property that renders quantities computed in the embedding space such as means and variances meaningful.
-Thus, embedding constructions should be driven by specifying appropriate distances on the space of measures.
-Of course, not every distance can be embedded and Hilbert embeddable distances are called Hilbertian; see \cite{OTBook} for an overview of this notion.

-The focus in this paper will be on transportation based distances between distributions/histograms \cite{VillaniBook}.
-Other approaches such as bin-wise treatment of histograms may result in increased variability when horizontal variation is present, leading eventually to less powerful methods.
-Transportation based distances are more efficient at capturing this and other aspects of distributional data \cite{wass_review1,OTBook,wass_review2}.
-However, adopting the transportation theoretic approaches to our problem immediately hits a roadblock beyond the real line case: while 2-Wasserstein distance on the real line is Hilbert embeddable, it fails to be so on general domains \cite{OTBook}.
-The general Hilbert embedding framework of \cite{densityHilbert} is not tied to a distance between probability distributions and so can be problematic for capturing the location and variability aspects of distribution collections.
-In addition, \cite{densityHilbert} has difficulties in higher dimensions and is not suitable for manifolds or graphs.
+While transportation based distances are efficient at capturing many aspects of distributional data such as horizontal variation \cite{wass_review1,OTBook,wass_review2}, yet the transportation theoretic approaches hit a roadblock beyond the real line case due to their Hilbert non-embeddability \cite{OTBook}.